Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING` The faction name to change reputation toward.
 Relative changes according to `empathy.ini` will be computed.
     1. `FLOAT|ObjectDestruction|MissionSuccess|MissionFailure|MissionAbortion :ObjectDestruction` The change magnitue.
 Either uses a given value, or takes one of the predefined events from `empathy.ini`.

-- `Act_ChangeState` Sets the mission state.
-This does not end the mission!
-    1. `SUCCEED|FAIL :FAIL` The state to change into.
-Displays and plays respective text to all players of the mission.
-On `FAIL` it will re-offer the mission on the job board if applicable.
-    1. `INTEGER :0` Only for `FAIL`: The text ID to display.

 - `Act_DeactMsnTrig` Deactivates a trigger of a another mission.
     1. `STRING` Mission nickname to refer.
     1. `STRING` Trigger nickname to refer.